Matt Moore (American football): 2019 season

 Moore spent the 2018 season out of football, though he did receive offers to play.
 In 2019, he worked as a scout for the Miami Dolphins during the draft process.
-He had started working as an assistant coach for a high school football team when he signed with the Kansas City Chiefs on August 26, 2019, following an injury to backup quarterback Chad Henne.
+He had started working as an assistant coach for a high school football team when he signed with the Chiefs on August 26, 2019, following an injury to backup quarterback Chad Henne.

-Moore took over as the Chiefs' quarterback after Patrick Mahomes injured his knee on October 17, 2019, in a week 7 game on Thursday Night Football against the Denver Broncos.
-Moore finished the game against the Broncos going 10-of-19 for 117 yards and a touchdown pass.
+In Week 7 on Thursday Night Football against the Denver Broncos, Moore took over as the Chiefs' quarterback after Patrick Mahomes injured his knee.
+Moore finished the game against the Broncos going 10-of-19 pass attempts for 117 yards and a touchdown pass.
 The following week, Moore started in place of the injured Mahomes against the Green Bay Packers and had 267 passing yards and two touchdowns in the 31–24 loss.
-In week 9, against the Minnesota Vikings, he had 275 passing yards and a touchdown in the 26–23 victory.
-Moore's performance against the Vikings was his last significant action of the 2019 season as Mahomes returned from injury in week 10.
-Moore served as backup quarterback in the Chiefs' first Super Bowl appearance since Super Bowl IV in 1970, clinching the win against the San Francisco 49ers with a score of 31–20 in Super Bowl LIV.
+In Week 9, against the Vikings, he had 275 passing yards and a touchdown in the 26–23 victory.
+Moore's performance against the Vikings was his last significant action of the 2019 season as Mahomes returned from injury in Week 10.
+Moore served as backup quarterback in the Chiefs' first Super Bowl appearance since Super Bowl IV in 1970, where they clinched the win against the San Francisco 49ers with a score of 31–20 in Super Bowl LIV.

 2020 season

 Moore re-signed with the Chiefs on July 10, 2020.
-He was released on September 5, 2020.
-He was signed to the practice squad the following day.
-He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
-He was elevated again on February 6 for Super Bowl LV against the Tampa Bay Buccaneers, and reverted to the practice squad after the game.
-His practice squad contract with the team expired after the season on February 7, 2021.
+He was released on September 5 and signed to the practice squad the following day.
+He was elevated to the active roster on January 2, 2021, for the team's Week 17 game against the Los Angeles Chargers, and reverted to the practice squad after.
+He was elevated again on February 6 for Super Bowl LV against the Buccaneers.

+Moore's practice squad contract with the team expired after the season on February 7.